BirdsAreFlyingCameras/PyEnhance/README.md

 Form: Sets the type of output received by user.
 If no user input is provided Short is used by default.

-Set alies for easy usage and readability
+Set alies for easy usage and readability:

     Timer = Timer.Timer()

-Short form output
+Short form output:

     Timer.Start()